11 Job Tips for Teaching English OnlineBy Bridge

 5. Showcase your language skills, especially if English isn’t your first language.

 If you’ve learned (or are learning) a language, you’ll likely be better at teaching one, so make sure and highlight your experience as a student of any second language.
 And, if you’re a non-native English speaker, your first language can be an advantage as an online English teacher since you can market yourself to beginner students in your home country or anywhere your first language is spoken.

 6. Specialize your TEFL/TESOL training to increase job prospects and earning potential.

 Most online teaching jobs offer a range of hourly pay.
 How can you fall on the high end of that range?
-Earning a specialization certificate (such as specialized certification in teaching online or a Bridge Micro-credential course certificate) in your teaching area of interest, whether it’s teaching kids, adults, or professionals, is a great way to maximize your earning potential.
+Earning a specialized certificate (such as Specialized Certification in Teaching English Online or a Bridge Micro-credential course certificate) in your teaching area of interest, whether it’s teaching kids, adults, or professionals, is a great way to maximize your earning potential.

 7. If you’ve never taught English before, or never taught English online, get experience before you apply.

 If you don’t have previous teaching experience, you can still get a job teaching English online, but experience is an advantage and may lead to higher pay.
 Some ways to add teaching experience to your resume are: